-If you’re considering moving to Dallas, keep reading for the ten things you need to know about living in Big D.
+If you’re thinking about relocating to Dallas, here are ten things you need to know about living in the city.

 Everything is bigger in Texas, and that’s certainly true when it comes to Dallas’s population, growth, and size.
-In fact, the DFW area has grown by more than 1,206,599 new residents.
+In fact, the DFW area has grown in population by 18.9% since 2010.
 In terms of population, it trails only Chicago, Los Angeles, and New York.

-Researching neighborhoods can be overwhelming — so many opinions, so many numbers!
-You want to find someplace relatively affordable while still enjoying the benefits of living in one of the coolest cities in the U.S.
+Researching neighborhoods can be overwhelming — so many opinions and numbers to consider!
+You want a reasonably priced community while still enjoying the benefits of living in one of the most fantastic cities in the U.S.

 Best Suburbs Around Dallas: